gusunny29/atl-united-pipeline/README.md

 - Environment: python-dotenv
 - Data Analysis: numpy, pandas

-4. Create an .env file in the source directory with the follwing structure DB_HOST=localhost
+4. Create an .env file in the source (src) directory with the following structure DB_HOST=localhost
    DB_PORT=5432
    DB_NAME=your_database_name